The courses are being started at just two locations. Can students from other towns and cities enrol in courses at TDU Bengaluru and Learnerbay Nipani?

 Will I be working from the first day of the course?

 When you start working will vary depending on the programme you have chosen.
-In some cases, partners prefer to train students at their premises for some weeks before starting them on jobs.
+In some cases, partners prefer to train students at their premises for several weeks before starting them on jobs, so that students are prepared for the work they are expected to do.

 Will I be paid a stipend?
 If not, why not?